 Updated Diversity, Equity & Inclusion Plan

 By 2022, our goal is to become known for attracting, nurturing and promoting Black talent.
 The updated WONGDOODY DEI plan will focus on this commitment and will include, but is not limited to:

-- A pro bono project to advance race equity in the U.S. in 2020.
+- A pro bono project to advance race equity in the U.S.

-- Social media and PR activities to amplify the diverse voices of our Black employees, experts, and influencers.
+- Social media and PR activities to amplify the diverse voices of Black employees, experts, and influencers.